philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 ## Overview

-The rover follows a black line and is able to cross gaps in the track.
-To achieve this, it reads two brightness sensors via analogue-to-digital conversion and uses threshold-based logic to distinguish between black and white surfaces.
+The rover follows a black line and crosses potential gaps in the track.
+In order to achieve this, it reads two brightness sensors via analogue-to-digital conversion and uses threshold-based logic to distinguish between black and white surfaces.

 ## System Interface and Technologies